stefanopagliari/bibnotes/README.md

 - **Template**: It is possible to select among two existing templates, one presenting the metadata as a simple list and the other wrapping the information into boxes using the Admonition plugin.
 It is also possible to or provide a custom template (see below).
 - **Missing Fields**: Fields that are present in the template but missing in the entry are deleted by default.
 This can be changed in the settings.

-## Custom Template
+## Fields
-Fields that can be added to the custom template include
+Fields that can be added to the custom template include:

 - **Metadata**
     - {{title}}